paps/api-store/store/LinkedIn Message Sender/LinkedIn Message Sender.md

 # Automatically send personalized messages on LinkedIn and engage with your network at scale!

-Talking with your prospects id key.
-But messaging a segment of your LinkedIn contacts through the LinkedIn chat is really tedious.
-Especially when you have grown your network with Phantombuster.
+Talking with your prospects is key.
+But messaging a segment of your LinkedIn contacts through the LinkedIn chat is really tedious... *Especially* when you have grown your network with Phantombuster. ;)

-Let's automate your LinkedIn messages.
-Just feed our robots with a list of contacts and your message and they'll take care of it for you.
-Each message will be personalized according to your needs, at the rhythm that you choose.
+**Let's automate** your LinkedIn messages.

+Just feed our robots with a list of contacts and your message and they'll take care of it for you. **Each message will be personalized according to your needs**, at the rhythm that you choose.

 You're now free to focus on what really matters: your contacts' answers.